crgee1/Monopoly/README.md

 # Development

 I like Monopoly.
 I wished I played it more, but having to constantly keep track of different denominations of currency is one of the few reasons I'm glad I'm not rich.
+Hopefully this app solves some of my woes with the game.

 # Development